(Note: Every effort has been made to update the information below, however things are subject to change without notice.)

 - Do I have a Social Security number?
 (If not, you can apply for one after you have obtained OPT.)

 If you answered yes to ALL of the above questions, you may be eligible to apply for OPT.
-Contact the International Student Adviser if you have any questions.
+Contact the International Student Coordinator if you have any questions.

 - BASIC INFORMATION